leils/site/content/2022/2022-12-17_what-i-can-remember/index.md

 This project originated in a class with Simone Salvo entitled *Medium of Memory*.
 In this class, we explored differing ways of intervening on memories and objects to create art and storytelling.

-This project was shown at the [ITP/IMA Winter Show 2022](https://itp.nyu.edu/shows/winter2022/projects/).
+This project was shown at the [ITP/IMA Winter Show 2022](https://itp.nyu.edu/shows/winter2022/projects/) and my solo show, [Words to Remember By](https://leiac.me/content/2024/2024-01-01_Words-to-Remember-By/).

 ---
 ## Process